basarat/typescript-book/docs/compiler/scanner.md

 ## Scanner
-The sourcecode for the TypeScript scanner is located entirely in `scanner.ts`.
+The source code for the TypeScript scanner is located entirely in `scanner.ts`.
 Scanner is *controlled* internally by the `Parser` to convert the source code to an AST.
 Here is what the desired outcome is.

 ```
 SourceCode ~~ scanner ~~> Token Stream ~~ parser ~~> AST